zokam1411/milestone-project-3/README.md

  Third problem was when admin wanted to delete user with his ads.
 I noticed if user has more than one ad with image it delete only one image file from database.
 To fix this problem I created a while loop to remove ad images one by one.
 I have to say this was achievement I was very proud because I thought I will never understand when to use loops.

  ![Loop](static/readmeimages/loop.jpg)

+ #### Ongoing:

+ This problem is also related to images.
+When there are two images with the same name in database then the newer image replace the other ad image.

  <div align="center"><p style="text-align: center"><a href="#top">Back to top ⬆️</a></p></div>